RodZill4/material-maker/material_maker/doc/node_3d_sdf_transforms_scale.rst

 Scale node
 ..........

-The **Scale** node generates a 3D signed distance function of a scaled shape based on its input.
+The **Scale** node is variadic generates 3D signed distance functions of scaled shapes based on its inputs.
 If the input shapes are associated to color indexes, the scale node applies them to the output.

 .. image:: images/node_3d_sdf_transforms_scale.png